MrQuo/sdsu-youtubeapi/README.md

 * **Sort Order** - sort by *View Count*, *Relevance*, *Rating*, *Date*, *Title*
 * **Location** - use data from videos in a *radius* around a point on Earth (latitude, longitude)

-### Support
+### Credits and Support
-I want to give my thanks for all the support of everyone at the HDMA Center, especially Dr. Tsou.
+I want to give credit for the wordcloud library [here](https://github.com/jasondavies/d3-cloud), by Jason Davies.

+Thanks for all the support of everyone at the HDMA Center, especially Dr. Tsou.